Akron Children's Hospital

-Akron Children's Hospital (ACH) is a pediatric acute care hospital in Northeast Ohio that provides care to infants, children, adolescents, young adults, aged 0–21 and even some older adults.
+Akron Children's is a pediatric acute care hospital in Northeast Ohio that provides care to infants, children, adolescents, young adults, aged 0–21 and even some older adults.
 Akron Children's has hospital campuses in downtown Akron and Boardman, Ohio; 3 ERs, 5 urgent care facilities and more than 50 primary and specialty care offices.
 The health system has more than 7,000 employees and cares for more than half a million children and adults each year.
 Akron Children’s operates 8 regional health centers to provide convenient access to pediatric primary care, specialties and rehabilitative services.
 Locations include Beachwood, Boston Heights, Mansfield, Medina, North Canton, Portage, Warren and Wooster.
 Some health centers also offer urgent care, as well as radiology and laboratory services and walk-in orthopedics and sports injury services.
 Boardman, Mansfield and North Canton Behavioral Health Centers provide services in response to the increasing need for pediatric mental health.